mori-b/aioconnectors/README.md

 <a name="containers"></a>
 ## Containers

-Connector client and server, as well as connector api, can run in a Docker container, you just need to pip install aioconnectors in a Python image (which has openssl).
+Connector client and server, as well as connector api, can run in a Docker container, you just need to pip install aioconnectors in a Python image (or any image having Python >= 3.6 and openssl).
-A connector and its connector api must run on the same host, or on the same Kubernetes pod.
+A connector and its connector api must run on the same host, or in the same Kubernetes pod.
 A connector and its connector api can run in the same container, or in different containers.
 In case you choose to run them in different containers, you must configure their connector_files_dirpath path as a shared volume, in order to let them share their UDS sockets.